Pedro Fages

-Pedro Fages (1734–1794) was a Spanish soldier, explorer, first Lieutenant Governor of the Californias under Gaspar de Portolá.
-Fages claimed the governorship after Portolá's death, acting as governor in opposition to the official governor Felipe de Barri, and later served officially as fifth (1782–91) Governor of the Californias.
+Pedro Fages (1734–1794) was a Spanish soldier, explorer, and first lieutenant governor of the province of the Californias under Gaspar de Portolá.
+Fages claimed the governorship after Portolá's departure, acting as governor in opposition to the official governor Felipe de Barri, and later served officially as fifth (1782–91) governor of the Californias.

 Career

 Fages was born in Guissona, Spain.
 In 1762 he entered the light infantry in Catalonia and joined Spain's invasion of Portugal during the Seven Years' War.
 In May 1767 Fages, commissioned as a lieutenant in the newly formed Free Company of Volunteers of Catalonia, set sail from Cádiz along with a company of light infantry, voyaging to New Spain (Mexico).
 He and his men served under Domingo Elizondo in Sonora.

 Voyage from Baja California to San Diego

 In 1769, Fages was selected by visitador (Inspector general) José de Gálvez to lead a detachment of soldiers on one of the ships of the Gaspar de Portolá-led expedition to found San Diego, California.
 Lieutenant Fages sailed from Guaymas to the Baja California port of La Paz.
 On January 9, 1769, he boarded the galleon San Carlos, captained by Vicente Vila and bound for San Diego.
 Also on board were Franciscan friar Fernando Parrón, engineer and cartographer Miguel Costansó, surgeon Pedro Prat, and 25 soldiers under Fages' command along with a crew of sailors.
 After sailing nearly 200 miles (320 kilometers) beyond San Diego due to cartography errors, the San Carlos doubled back south.
 It finally arrived in San Diego Bay on April 29, with scurvy-ridden troops and crewmen.